Wal33D/gmail-node-mailer/README.md

 }
 ```

-## Effortless Email Composition with Auto-Detection

-When crafting emails, `gmail-node-mailer` simplifies your workflow by auto-detecting email formatting and subject encoding.

-### Subject Auto-Encoding
+### HTML or Plain Text Auto-Detection
 Automatically encodes the subject line ensuring compatibility across all email clients.

-### HTML or Text Message Auto-Detection

 Write your message in either format, and `gmail-node-mailer` will handle the rest, ensuring it's correctly formatted.

 ## Environment Configuration for `gmail-node-mailer`

-To seamlessly integrate `gmail-node-mailer` into your Node.js project, configure the necessary environment variables.
+To seamlessly integrate `gmail-node-mailer` into your Node.js project, configure the following environment variables or pass them in upon instantiation

-### Required Environment Variables
+### Optional Environment Variables for Service Account Configuration
 - **`GMAIL_MAILER_SENDER_EMAIL`**: Specifies the sender's email address.

-### Optional Environment Variables for Service Account Configuration

 - **`GMAIL_MAILER_SERVICE_ACCOUNT_PATH`**: Used primarily in development environments, this variable points to the local JSON file containing your service account credentials.

     ```plaintext